 Death and Taxes: Estate Planning Helps With Both

-Successful planning is more than tax avoidance or charitable giving.
-A sound estate plan supports personal hopes and dreams for family, friends or causes you value.
-“Everyone needs an estate plan, particularly if they have young children, to name a guardian and select a trustee to administer assets,” says Carlyn S. McCaffrey, partner and co-head of the Trusts & Estates department at Weil, Gotshal & Manges.
+“Everyone needs an estate plan, particularly if they have young children, to name a guardian and select a trustee to administer assets,” says Carlyn S. McCaffrey, a partner at McDermott Will & Emery.

-Don’t put it off, she says, and be sure to update your will regularly.
 “Some people prepare a will, set up trusts for their children, and think they’ve done everything perfectly,” says McCaffrey.
-“But they forget that they designated their 5-year-old child as contingent beneficiary of their $500,000 IRA.
+“But they forget that they designated their 5-year-old child as a contingent beneficiary of their $500,000 IRA.
 Without planning, the child gets the money—but the court will manage that money for the next 13 years.”

-Do It for Your Surviving Spouse, Family Members and Other Loved Ones
+Do It for Your Surviving Spouse, Family Members, and Other Loved Ones

 Special Needs Can Make Planning Tools Complicated

-Theodore O. Rogers Jr., a partner at Sullivan & Cromwell who litigates probate and estates issues, says some affluent clients have complicated family situations.
+Theodore O. Rogers, a partner at Sullivan & Cromwell who litigates probate and estates issues, says some affluent clients have complicated family situations.
 He suggests selecting a reliable, accessible witness to the signature who can testify if the will is challenged.
 He says some clients think a videotaped signing will prove that the signer is mentally sound, but Rogers disagrees.

 What do I do next?